 All plants have spirits and personalities.
 Whether we are talking about ayahuasca, cannabis, tobacco, the maple tree, grass or even potatoes.
 They may speak to us at different volumes, but all have their own traits and teachings for us to absorb in the format that we can understand as a personality when we consume them.
 The practice of shamanic plant dietas from the Amazon are a framework that are used when people go into a period of absitinence and isolation in order to get better direct communication with the plants, and homeopathy is another great example of a practice that aims to get us to understand the subtle traits of all the different plant spirits.
 The combined plant forces of the jagube (ayahuasca vine) and rainha (chacruna leaf) together in the Daime form such a powerful divine union that its communication to us is very powerful and experiential to the point when nobody who drinks it could ignore the information being downloaded into their minds.
 It is in this medium of consuming the beverage that the personification of the plant spirit communicates with us.

 Some believe this personification in the drink to be the “second coming” of the Christ, or as the personification of the holy spirit.
-Many people also view Mestre Irineu to be a “second coming” to deliver the Christ to us in the format of the Santo Daime so that we can directly behold it to gain access to the higher realms.
+Many people also view Mestre Irineu to be a “second coming” to deliver the experience of revelation us in the format of the Santo Daime so that we can directly behold it to gain access to the higher realms.

-This is interesting because in this understanding it would not contradict the previous, being that Mestre Irineu’s existence as a figure to deliver us the Christ just as Jesus did can parrallel the understanding that Irineu’s work in the astral as guided by the Queen of the Forest (see – the Luis Mendez passage above) is actually the same as the Christ itself – meaning there is no difference in Mestre Irineu being Juramidam in a non-physical form and the spirit that lives in the Daime as Juramidam as well.
+This is interesting because in this understanding it would not contradict the previous, being that Mestre Irineu’s existence as a method to experience the fullness of man’s nature together with the fullness of God’s nature just as Jesus did can parrallel the understanding that Irineu’s work in the astral as guided by the Queen of the Forest (see – the Luis Mendez passage above) is actually the same as the Christ itself – meaning there is no difference in Mestre Irineu being Juramidam in a non-physical form and the spirit that lives in the Daime as Juramidam as well.